Focus Peaking

 Focus Peaking: The Laplacian of Gaussian Method

-Note: To obtain the most optimal results in Focus Peak view (extract), it is recommended to extract the JPG file from the ARW file.
+Note: To obtain the most optimal results in Focus Peak view (extract), it is recommended to extract the JPG file from the RAW file.
 While it is possible to view Focus Peek by creating thumbnails, the mask is more effective when applied to JPGs.
 To access Focus Peek, double-click on the image in main view.
 In the Settings menu, Thumbnails tab, disable the “Use Thumbnail for Zoom” to use JPGs as base for Focus Peak.

 What Is Focus Peaking?